agg23/fpga-gameandwatch/docs/format.md

 NOTE: These won't all be addressable given a normal input scheme, given the limited number of buttons on controllers.

-The grounded input port is `0xFF` when unset, and the 0-based index otherwise.
+The grounded input port is 0 when unset, and the 1-based index otherwise (so `"groundLastIndex": 0` implies a format value of 1).

 | Input Name              | Config Value |
 | ----------------------- | ------------ |